atomicarchitects/symphony/analyses/README.md

 ## Plot Sample Complexity Curves of Different Models

-A sample complexity curve is the
+A sample complexity curve is a plot of the model's performance as a function of the number of training samples.

 ```bash
 python -m analyses.generate_plots --basedir="${BASEDIR}"/extras/sample_complexity
 ```